The Restaurant at the End of the Universe: Audiobook adaptations

 There have been three audiobook recordings of the novel.
 The first was an abridged edition, recorded in 1981 by Stephen Moore, best known for playing the voice of Marvin the Paranoid Android in the radio series, LP adaptations, and in the TV series.
 In 1990, Adams himself recorded an unabridged edition, later re-released by New Millennium Audio in the United States and available from BBC Audiobooks in the United Kingdom.
 In 2006, actor Martin Freeman, who had played Arthur Dent in the 2005 movie, recorded a new unabridged edition of the audiobook.

 Reception

 Greg Costikyan reviewed The Restaurant at the End of the Universe in Ares Magazine #13 and commented that "The Restaurant at the End of the Universe tries to do much of the same thing, but some of the zest seems to be missing; the ideas are fewer, the happenings less dramatic.
 The author seems sometimes to be straining for the same effects he effortlessly achieved in Hitchhiker."
+However, in the Ultimate Hitchhiker's Guide to The Galaxy: 42nd Anniversary Edition, special material sourced from the Pan Books archives shows quotes from the Monty Python team and other reviews choosing Mr. Adams' books as Book of The Year.